nvaccess/nvda/readme.md

 The `--recursive` option is needed to retrieve various Git submodules we use.

+## Supported Operating Systems
+Although NVDA can run on any Windows version starting from Windows 7 Service pack 1, building NVDA from source is currently limited to only Windows 10 and above.

 ## Dependencies
 The NVDA source depends on several other packages to run correctly.